Xena-DD/xena-dd.github.io/README.md

 # wow-classic-custom-talent-calculator
-Basic static website to make custom talent trees for World of Warcraft Classic.
+Basic static website to showcase new talent trees for World of Warcraft Classic+.

 ## Demo at https://xena-dd.github.io/